jbeachy21/VBAScripting/Instructions/README.md

 * Create a script that will loop through all the stocks for one year and output the following information.

   * The ticker symbol.
+DONE

   * Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.
+DONE

   * The percent change from opening price at the beginning of a given year to the closing price at the end of that year.
+WORKING ON

   * The total stock volume of the stock.

 * You should also have conditional formatting that will highlight positive change in green and negative change in red.